National Settlement Service Setup

 Step 1 - Learn about the National Settlement Service

 To help you determine what service features are right for your institution, visit the service offerings page for the National Settlement Service.
-If you need further advice about specific service features, consult your account executive.
+If you need further advice about specific service features, consult your relationship manager.

 Step 2 – Meet with the Wholesale Product Office (WPO) NSS Team to Discuss the Onboarding Process